Home | Contact Me

 These red dangly glass-like hearts were on a garland about three feet long.
 They were vastly reduced, and I had enough to dress up a red wire wreath with red bow that I hang beside the front door in late January and leave up until after Valentines Day - and still have lots left over.
 I cut the rest of the stems off the main garland wire; enough to do heaven knows what with.

 I figure I can come up with some uses in valentines scenes, of course, but am also wondering about using them as molded jello on a plate.
 Surrounded by whipped cream, they should look good enough to eat by some romantic couple.
+If nothing else, I will use them in full size decorating.

 PLACE NAME HOLDER